 News values are general guidelines or criteria that determine the worth of a news story and how much prominence it is given by newspapers or broadcast media.
 They are fundamental to understanding news production and the choices that editors and other journalists face when deciding that one bit of information is news while another is not.
-(Owen Spencer-Thomas)
+(Owen Spencer-Thomas)"If it bleeds, it leads!"

 Well that is true.
 I would rather read about a some sort of violence that happened somewhere rather than read about an old lady that used to play bowls but she hurt her arm and can no longer play (that was off the top of my head.
 I seriously couldn't think of anything else).